ibm-cloud-docs/Backup/install-backup-client-linux.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Installing the backup client in Linux
+# Installing {{site.data.keyword.backup_notm}} client in Linux
 {: #InstallinLinux}

-You can install the {{site.data.keyword.backup_full}} client on a Linux&reg;-based operating system through a series of commands in the shell or terminal within the OS.
+Install the {{site.data.keyword.backup_notm}} client on Linux systems using shell commands to enable automated backups for Red Hat, CentOS, and CloudLinux servers.
 {: shortdesc}

 This procedure outlines the steps that are required to install the client on any of the following operating systems: